-A Dog / Puppy Bill of Sale is given to the buyer of a dog after the sale has been completed.
-The form is similar to a receipt or an adoption contract, and makes it so the buyer can backup their claim as ownership of the dog should they be questioned.
-Even if the dog was a gift or was given up for adoption, a bill of sale should be completed to document that the change of ownership occurred.
-The form is easy to complete and provides only the most essential information, such as the names of the seller and buyer, information on the dog or puppy, the amount it was sold for ($0 if it’s a gift), and the signature of both parties.
+A dog/puppy bill of sale is given to someone who buys a dog after the sale has been finalized.
+The form is similar to a receipt or an adoption contract, and makes it so the buyer can confirm they are the rightful owner of the dog should it come up.
+Even if the dog was a gift or was adopted, a bill of sale should be completed to record that a change of ownership occurred.

-Only you know your dog’s personality and traits.
-Even if your dog is sweet and lovable, if it’s unkept and/or not kept up on its shots or medication, people may be skeptical on adopting it.
-Give your dog a good grooming and bring him or her to the vet for a checkup.
-If your dog was never spayed or neutered, it is highly suggested that this be done to increase the desirability of your dog.
+Groom the dog and bring him or her to a vet for a checkup.
+If the dog was never spayed or neutered, it is highly suggested that this be done to increase buyer interest.

-Note on dogs from breeders: If you originally purchased your dog from a reputable breeder, you most likely signed a contract that required you to bring the dog back if you cannot keep it.
-There are several reasons for this, a major one being the breeder wanting to ensure the dog ends up in a safe and loving home.
-If this is the case for you, the process ends here.
+Note on dogs from breeders: If the dog was purchased from a reputable breeder, a contract was most likely signed that requires the owner to return the dog if it cannot be cared for.
+There are several reasons for this, but mainly the breeder wants to ensure the dog ends up in a safe and loving home.
+If this is the case, the selling process ends here.

-Be careful of listing your dog on the internet blindly.
-Always state you will need to visit the potential buyer in-person prior to the sale.
-If you’re not selling a puppy, the dog can be listed for a small fee to help recover the costs of medical care, grooming, and advertising.
-Reach out to your vet to see if they have a bulletin board for listing your pet.
-The following online listing platforms can be used to get into contact with potential adoptees:
+Be wary of listing a dog on the internet blindly.
+A seller must make sure that any potential buyers know there will be an in-person meeting prior to the sale.
+Reach out to the local vet to see if they have a bulletin board for listing pets.
+The following online listing platforms can be used to get in contact with potential adoptees:

-Once a suitable owner has reached out to you, you’ve properly vetted them, and they’re ready to pay (or adopt) the dog, you can complete the bill of sale.
-Customarily, the money should be received prior to writing the form, but this matters little if the transaction is low-value or the dog is being given for free.
-Make sure the following information is readily available prior to completing the document:
+Once a suitable buyer has been properly vetted and the parties are ready to finalize the transaction, the bill of sale can be completed.
+Typically, the money should be received prior to filling out the form, but this is less consequential if the price is low or if the dog is being gifted/adopted.
+Make sure the following information is readily available prior to filling in the form: